pasta-engineers/ayeneh/README.md

 # Mirror CLI

-A terminal tool that benchmarks package registry mirrors, install packages from mirrors, reporting, all with both simple TUI and CLI.
+A terminal tool that installs packages from mirrors, benchmarks, and reports results, all with both simple TUI and CLI.

 ## Features